ivandelic/how-can-you-run-weblogic-on-kubernetes-smoothly/README.md

     ```console
     docker login container-registry-frankfurt.oracle.com
     ```
+4. Pull WebLogic from the upper reposiotry locally, so the build preocess can use it.
+    ```console
+    docker pull container-registry-frankfurt.oracle.com/middleware/weblogic:14.1.1.0-11
+    ```
-4. Login with Docker CLI to OCIR.
-You will need OCIR to store the WebLogic image with the domain.
+5. Login with Docker CLI to OCIR.
+You will need OCIR to store final WebLogic image with the domain.
     ```console
     docker login eu-frankfurt-1.ocir.io
     ```